tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 Whenever a command gets submitted to a component, it results into in either `Immediate completion` or `Long Running action`.

 ###  Immediate completion
-If the actions of the submit or submitAndWait command take a very short time to complete, it is referred as Immediate completion. the actions are successful, if the Completed SubmitResponse is returned.
-If there is a result, the Completed is returned with a parameter set of Result type that can be inspected by the caller.
+If the actions of the `submit` or `submitAndWait` command take a very short time to complete, it is referred as `Immediate completion`.
+The actions are successful, if the `Completed SubmitResponse` is returned.
+If there is a result, the `Completed` is returned with a parameter set of `Result` type that can be inspected by the caller.

 ###  Long running Actions
-When actions take longer than 1 second and the Component returns the Started SubmitResponse.
-The Started response indicates to the framework that long-running actions have been started.
+When actions take longer than 1 second the Component returns the `Started SubmitResponse`.
+The `Started` response indicates to the framework that long-running actions have been started.

 ## Control Commands
-In order to call following API, one of the control command needs to be sent.
-Depending on your use case, you will be sending either Setup or Observe Command.
+In order to call the following method, one of the control command needs to be sent.
+Depending on your use case, you will be sending either `Setup` or `Observe` Command.

 Following examples show how to create control commands: